abulseed/facebook-vids/backend/README.md

 3- Gulp.

+## Application performance

+The app performance is highly affected by the internet connection speed.
+Kindly consider measuring the app performance using multiple runs and calculate the mean time cost for all the runs.

 ## Run the application

 Note: This application requires `node` and `npm` to be installed.
 Please refer to [Node.js](https://nodejs.org/en/) for installation options.